jonathan-iap/CoilWinder/README.md

 # CoilWinder
-A reprap coil winder machine based on arduino language
+A Reprap coil winder machine based on arduino language.

+The format of this machine can be easily adapted for small or big coil.